StefanAdrianNita/SoundPi/README.md

 With SoundPi you can leave some work up to your Raspberry Pi, like:

 - Keeping your songs in an organized database
-- Organizing your albums,songs and playlists
+- Organizing your albums, songs and playlists
 - Keeping track of your or your family’s favorite songs and playlists

 ## Installation